amit-ro/basic-naive-multicycle-cpu/README.md

 # basic-naive-multicycle-cpu
 This was the first "big" project I have done with Verilog; this project was the last assignment in one of my university courses.
 The course is named “Interfacing analog and digital worlds”.

-In the assignment we were given a basic and very (very) naïve design for an 9-bit multi cycle CPU, and needed to implement it accordingly.
+In the assignment we were given a basic and very (very) naïve design for a 9-bit multi cycle CPU, and needed to implement it accordingly.
 In that project we were also given a basic structure for the registers and a skeleton for the top file.

 Eventually the code was burnt on and FPGA and tested.